dgmouris/code_as_whiteboard_presentation/slides.md

 # Meta Demo

-- Draw on my sli.dev slides
+- Draw on my sli.dev markdown slides
-- insert into my slides!
+- insert the "Code as Whiteboard" exported image into my slides!

 ---